dienvoandpadcojp/dienvoandpadcojp/README.md

 - ⚡ Fun fact: The longest distance I have swum is 10 kilometers (in a pool) and 5 kilometers (in the sea).

-> Science is organized knowledge.
-Wisdom is organized life.
+> If you do not change direction, you may end up where you are heading.
-> - Immanuel Kant
+> - Laozi